roycechua/sqlitedict-python3-sample/README.md

 ``` python
   pip install sqlitedict
 ```
 Then run the main.py program.
+The main2.py program is left as a draft of the main.py.

 Package source:
 * https://github.com/RaRe-Technologies/sqlitedict